Devolutions/sogar/README.md

 Import-Module ".\powershell\Sogar\Sogar.psm1"
 ```

 Start by defining environment variables to point to the your ACR URL, username and password.
-You also need to specify a cache directory for the registry files.

 ```powershell
 $Env:SOGAR_REGISTRY_URL="https://myrepo.azurecr.io"